johnfmorton/vite-module-w-ghpages-demo-explore/README.md

 # vite-module-w-ghpages-demo
-This is a repo to test a Vite workflow that allows you to create a demo page for your module and publish it to GitHub Pages.
-It also allows you to publish your module to NPM.
+This is a repo serves as a template workflow that uses Vite to help you create a module, exported as a Common JS module and an ES module.
+It also includes a demo page that allows you to text your module during development and then publish your demo page to GitHub Pages when push your commit to GitHub.
+It also allows you to publish your module to NPM every time you push a commit to GitHub with an new version number in your package.json file.

 ## What's in this repo